A Cocycle Model for Topological and Lie Group Cohomology: Conventions

 Frequently we will assume, in addition, that $G$ is a (possibly infinite dimensional) Lie group and that $A$ is a smooth $G$-module\footnote{This assumption seems to be quite restrictive for either side, but it is the natural playground on which homotopy theory and (infinite-dimensional) Lie theory interacts.}.
-With this we mean that $G$ is a group in the category $\cat{Man}$ of manifolds, modeled modeled on locally convex vector spaces (see \cite{Hamilton82The-inverse-function-theorem-of-Nash-and-Moser,Milnor84Remarks-on-infinite-dimensional-Lie-groups,Neeb06Towards-a-Lie-theory-of-locally-convex-groups} or \cite{GlocknerNeeb11Infinite-dimensional-Lie-groups-I} for the precise setting) and $A$ is a $G$-modules in this category.
+By this we mean that $G$ is a group in the category $\cat{Man}$ of manifolds, modeled on locally convex vector spaces (see \cite{Hamilton82The-inverse-function-theorem-of-Nash-and-Moser,Milnor84Remarks-on-infinite-dimensional-Lie-groups,Neeb06Towards-a-Lie-theory-of-locally-convex-groups} or \cite{GlocknerNeeb13Infinite-dimensional-Lie-groups} for the precise setting) and $A$ is a $G$-module in this category.
 This means in particular that the multiplication (respectively action) map is smooth for the product smooth structure.
 To avoid confusion we refer to the product in $\cat{Man}$ by $X\mtimes Y$ (and $X^{\mtimes[n]}$).

 Note that we set things up in such a way that the smooth setting is a specialization of the topological one, which is in turn a specialization of the compactly generated one.
 This is true since smooth maps are in particular continuous and since the product topology is coarser than the compactly generated one.
 Note also that all topological properties on $G$ (except the existence of good covers) that we will assume are satisfied for metrizable $G$ and all smoothness properties are satisfied for metrizable and smoothly paracompact $G$.
-The existence of good cover (as well as metrizability and smooth paracompactness) is in turn satisfied for large classes of infinite-dimensional Lie groups like mapping groups or diffeomorphism groups \cite{KrieglMichor97The-Convenient-Setting-of-Global-Analysis,SperaWurzbacher10Good-coverings-for-section-spaces-of-fibre-bundles}.
+The existence of good covers (as well as metrizability and smooth paracompactness) is in turn satisfied for large classes of infinite-dimensional Lie groups like mapping groups or diffeomorphism groups \cite{KrieglMichor97The-Convenient-Setting-of-Global-Analysis,SperaWurzbacher10Good-coverings-for-section-spaces-of-fibre-bundles}.

-We shall sometimes have to impose topological conditions on the topological spaces underlying $G$ and $A$.
+We shall sometimes have to impose topological conditions on the topological spaces $|G|$ and $|A|$ underlying $G$ and $A$.
 We will do so by leisurely adding the corresponding adjective.
-For instance, a contractible $G$-module $A$ is a $G$-module such that $A$ is contractible as a topological space. \end{tabsection}
+For instance, a contractible $G$-module $A$ is a $G$-module such that $|A|$ is contractible. \end{tabsection}